-Below are results for Submission/Acknowledgement Validation for 2018.
+Below are results for Submission/Acknowledgment Validation for 2020.
 Unless an IIS declares otherwise, the functionality tested in pre-production is presumed to be available to end users in production.

-Map: Submission/Acknowledgement Validation, Complete Level 2018
+Map: Submission/Acknowledgment Validation, Complete Level 2020

-Fifty-eight IIS (comprising all 50 states, plus Commonwealth of the Northern Mariana Islands, the District of Columbia, Guam, New York City, Philadelphia, Puerto Rico, San Diego, and the Virgin Islands) were encouraged to voluntarily participate in Submission/Acknowledgement Validation.
-Of the 58, 53 IIS opted to participate in the IIS Submission/Acknowledgement Validation for 2018.
-Of the 53 participating IIS, 47 were connected with the testing process and measured.
-Of those measured, only 8 (17%) were Validated at the complete level for Submission/Acknowledgement, meaning they fully met all 14 measures.
-Another 39 IIS were measured but displayed Major Differences with the standard.
+Fifty-eight IIS (comprising all 50 states, plus Commonwealth of the Northern Mariana Islands, the District of Columbia, Guam, New York City, Philadelphia, Puerto Rico, San Diego, and the Virgin Islands) were encouraged to voluntarily be measured for Submission/Acknowledgment Validation.
+Of the 58 IIS, 47 were connected with the testing process and measured.
+Of those measured, only 15 (32%) were Validated or Validated with Minor Differences at the complete level for Submission/Acknowledgment, meaning they met all 14 measures.
+Another 32 IIS were measured but displayed Major Differences with the standard.

-Six additional IIS participated but were not measured, while 5 opted not to participate in Submission/Acknowledgement Validation.
+Six additional IIS were not able to be measured at this time, while 5 opted not to be measured in Submission/Acknowledgment Validation.
 Validation reports are run quarterly, and an IIS can achieve Validation status during any quarter of the year.
-Once achieved, Validation is considered "active" for the calendar year.
-Validation will be retested and renewed in the first quarter of each subsequent calendar year.
+Once achieved,